Si qua volet regnare diu, contemnat amantem.

 Seneca is describing one of the hardest feelings to hold and understand, the dread that something you are finding enjoyable, perhaps even blissful, will someday end, and this temporality can bring sorrow and fear.
 So these moments of heightened bliss are also when we are most sad and afraid of losing what we desire most.

-Having said this, love and sex are important parts of life and Montaigne certainly had them in mind when he included that quote from Ovid in this essay.
+Montaigne likely had physical love in mind when he included that opening quote from Ovid in this essay.
 I cannot deny that I’m just as susceptible to this trick as any man.
 If you want to get my attention, make me feel your absence.
-Bear in mind, however, that Ovid refers to the woman and man as a mistress and her lover.
+Then again, sometimes absence has the opposite effect with me, and I react negatively.
+Bits and pieces work in mysterious ways.

-In opposition to this, I can hear all of the stoic philosophy bros on Instagram (I hate my algorithm, it feeds me these hucksters constantly) telling me how we suffer more in anticipation than reality.
+All of the stoic philosophy bros on Instagram (I hate my algorithm, it feeds me these hucksters constantly) telling me how we suffer more in anticipation than reality.
 I’m often tempted to do the opposite of stoic thoughts purely out of contempt for these know it alls and their Gold’s Gym philosophy.
+What those bros don’t tell you, and what psychological research backs up, is that we also enjoy our experiences more in anticipation of them, and in the recall, than we do in the moment.

 There is another way of thinking about those oppositional feelings, however.
 So many of our best moments in life feel like they can go on forever.
 When a moment arises that is so great, our psyche feels compelled to remind us it will end, it’s a wonderful signal.
 Something inside of us, call it the soul or the unconscious, is telling us that something blissful is happening and we shouldn’t take it for granted.